waydabber/BetterDisplay/README.md

 For information about data handled by the app and privacy, please read the app's [Privacy Policy](https://github.com/waydabber/BetterDisplay/discussions/1658)!

-## A tribute to those who backed the project in the past (Open Collective)
+## Thanks to those who backed the project in its Open Source phase

-I'd like to thank you for backing the open source project in the past by providing you with a coupon code so you can get a BetterDisplay Pro license for no additional cost.
-If you'd like to receive a code, please contact me at [Discord](https://discord.gg/aKe5yCWXSp) by sending a private message or opening a separate discussion and posting a screenshot of the confirmation you received from Open Collective.
-I'll respond with a coupon code (some patience might be needed).
-Thank you!
+I am thankful for each of you who [contributed to the project](https://opencollective.com/betterdisplay) in its initial open source phase.
+I'd like to express my gratitude by providing you with a coupon code so you can get a Pro license for no additional cost.
+If you'd like to receive a code, please contact me at [Discord](https://discord.gg/aKe5yCWXSp) by sending a private message with the screenshot of the confirmation you received from Open Collective.
+I'll respond with a coupon code to get the app for free!

-I am thankful for each of you who [contributed to the project](https://opencollective.com/betterdisplay).

 <details>
 <summary>Notabe contributors of the open-source project</summary>